nbsdx/binja-ui-tweaks/README.md

 ### Bugs

+1. Basically everything.
-1. Will only work for one view.
+2. Will only work for one view.
 Whichever view that is is probably random if you have more than one open.
 I sugest not using more than one view with this tweak currently
   * You might be able to enable the tweak, then open another view, but you probaly won't be able to enable the tweak for the new tab.